Skorou/skorou-app/README.md

 Run command `vagrant up` to launch the server and wait until the virtual machine is set
 Symfony app is now available at http://192.168.10.10
 (Please note that you need to start vagrant each time, possible in PHPStorm (Tools > Vagrant > Run))

+### Env file
+Copy .env file into .env.local
+Create a database using PhpMyAdmin or ssh set `DATABASE_URL` with your database configuration (with Homestead set it to `DATABASE_URL=mysql://homestead:secret@127.0.0.1:3306/mydatabase)`

 ### (Optionnal) PhpMyAdmin
 Download [PhpMyAdmin](https://www.phpmyadmin.net)